How to remove artex SAFELY explained by the manufacturers of X-Tex

 Removal is made easier with a long-handled blade scraper which helps to lift it from the surface rather than spreading it around the wall, which usually happens when using a standard steel scraper.

 Another great tip is to apply X-Tex® and cover with foil or plastic film and leave overnight.
 The foil prevents the X-Tex® from drying out and also forces the product down and in most cases softens both the emulsion and the artex® in one application.
 This is highly recommended to obtain the best results and to save the amount of product you use.

 Demo video for Eco Solutions X-Tex® – How to remove artex® safely

 Plastering over Artex®

-Artex® can also be plastered over.
-Firstly make absolutely sure that there are no flaking or loose sections of the artex®, or indeed ceiling/wall.
+If you decide that artex remover is not for you then Artex® can be plastered over.
+Firstly make absolutely sure that there are no flaking or loose sections of the artex®, or indeed ceiling or wall.
 Then remove all obviously “high spots” of artex®, where the stipples hang down.
-You can do this using a hand scraper or wall scraper and if you want to go the extra step you can also sand it down and get it as flat as possible as this will further aid in the final finish and also the ease in which it can be plastered over.
+You can do this using a hand scraper or wall scraper and if you want to go the extra step you can also sand it down to get it as flat as possible which will further aid in the final finish, as well as the ease it can be plastered over.